sreeramtkd/raspberrypi/README.md

       * Enable WiFi & provide the Wifi Credentials, Set the Wifi country you are connecting from <br>
       * Set Locale Settings and select your TimeZone & select US Keyboard layout <br>
       * Go to the Services Tab and Enable SSH & leave Use Password Authenticaion method selected. <br>
-      * lick Save and Select Yes to apply customization & click Yes again on the prompt. <br>
+      * Click Save and Select Yes to apply customization & click Yes again on the prompt. <br>
-    * Click Next and enter your system's password if prompted and wait for the OS to burn on SD Card. <br> Now you can Eject the SD Card from system and insert it on to Raspberry Pi and boot it up. <br>
+    * Click Next and enter your system's password if prompted and wait for the OS to burn on SD Card. <br>
+  *Now you can Eject the SD Card from system and insert it on to Raspberry Pi and boot it up. <br>